bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 </details>

 <details>
-  <summary>5% off for non-VIP customers (including guest customers, and registered customers who not assigned to any groups, and registered customers who are assigned to a non-VIP group)</summary>
+  <summary>5% off for non-VIP customers (including guest customers, and registered customers who are not assigned to any groups, and registered customers who are assigned to a non-VIP group)</summary>

 <!--
 type: tab